Unilever: Operations

 The three markets of the United States, China and India account for over one third of turnover.

 Thirteen brands account for over half of sales.

-Brands
+Unilever Australasia is the Australian and New Zealand subsidiary company of Unilever.

 Brands

-Unilever's largest brands include Dove, Knorr, Axe (Lynx), Ben & Jerry's, Hellmann's, Lifebuoy, Lux, Magnum, Persil (Omo), Rexona, Sunlight, Sunsilk, and Wall's (Heartbrand).
+Unilever's largest brands include Dove, Axe / Lynx, Lifebuoy, Lux, Persil / Omo, Rexona / Sure, Sunlight, and Sunsilk.

 Advertising

 Logo

 In 1930, the logo of Unilever was in a sans-serif typeface and all-caps.
 The current Unilever corporate logo was introduced in 2004 and was designed by Wolff Olins, a brand consultancy agency and Miles Newlyn.
-The 'U' shape is now made up of 25 distinct symbols, each icon representing one of the company's sub-brands or its corporate values.
+The U shape is now made up of 25 distinct symbols, each icon representing one of the company's sub-brands or its corporate values.
 The brand identity was developed around the idea of "adding vitality to life".

 Dove

 Dove describes itself as being dedicated to "help ... women develop a positive relationship with the way they look – helping them raise their self-esteem and realize their full potential".
 Dove uses advertising to display messages of positive self-esteem.
 In September 2004 Dove created a Real Beauty campaign, focusing predominately on women of all shapes and colour.
 Later in 2007, this campaign furthered itself to include women of all ages.
 This campaign consisted mostly of advertisements, shown on television and popularised by the internet.
 Dove fell under scrutiny from the general public as they felt the Dove advertisements described the opinion that cellulite was still unsightly and that women's ageing process was something for which to be ashamed.